Working with a Project Page

 - Column autofit - In the column heading, double click a resizer (column separator).

 Auto refresh allows you to continually monitor experiments by providing regular updates to the experiments table.
 The Trains Web-App (UI) keeps your auto refresh setting consistent between the experiments table, and the experiments comparison page.

 Go to experiment details

 - On a project page, in the experiments table, click the experiment.
-The experiment's details pane slides open.
-The details pane contains execution and general information, hyperparameters, artifacts, and experiment results.
+The experiment info panel slides open.
+The info panel contains execution and general information, hyperparameters, artifacts, and experiment results.

 Go to resources utilization monitoring

 If an experiment is running in a worker, you can view resource utilization by the experiment.

 - In the experiments table, right click the experiment > View worker.
 The Workers & Queues page opens, showing the Workers tab containing the metrics chart and worker information, see the Workers and Queues documentation page.

 If an experiment is enqueued, you manage that queue, including reordering experiments in it, moving experiments to other queues, and removing experiments.
 This opens the Workers & Queues page, in the Queues tab, where you can also view resource metrics for queues.

 An enqueued experiment has a status of Pending, and is awaiting a worker to fetch and execute it.